Squagward/slate-1/source/includes/_objects.md

 # Books

-Books objects are used for displaying base Minecraft book GUI's with customizable text.
+Book objects are used for displaying base Minecraft book GUIs with customizable text.

 ## Creation